david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Went ahead and gave my app a layout and design

 **Thoughts:** I hate CSS.
 It's a weird clusterf\*ck of ideas and concepts that dont work together.

+### Day 8: September 15, 2018

+**Today's Progress**: I think the app is ready.

+**Thoughts:** You can really overoptimize everything.
+So I decided to just don't bother too much at all with optimization...